attia-mahmoud/h2/tests/http2_testcases.md

     - **SETTINGS_ENABLE_PUSH (0x02):**
         74. "A server MUST NOT send a PUSH_PROMISE frame if it receives the SETTINGS_ENABLE_PUSH (0x02) parameter set to a value of 0.
 A client that has both set this parameter to 0 and had it acknowledged MUST treat the receipt of a PUSH_PROMISE frame as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
         76. "The initial value of SETTINGS_ENABLE_PUSH is 1.Any value other than 0 or 1 MUST be treated as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
-        77. "A server MUST NOT explicitly set this value (SETTINGS_ENABLE_PUSH) to 1."
-        78. "A server MAY choose to omit this setting (SETTINGS_ENABLE_PUSH) when it sends a SETTINGS frame, but if a server does include a value, it MUST be 0."
+        77. "A server MUST NOT explicitly set this value (SETTINGS_ENABLE_PUSH) to 1.
+A server MAY choose to omit this setting (SETTINGS_ENABLE_PUSH) when it sends a SETTINGS frame, but if a server does include a value, it MUST be 0."
         79. "A client MUST treat receipt of a SETTINGS frame with SETTINGS_ENABLE_PUSH set to 1 as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."
     - **SETTINGS_INITIAL_WINDOW_SIZE (0x04):**
         80. "Values above the maximum flow-control window size of 231-1 MUST be treated as a connection error (Section 5.4.1) of type FLOW_CONTROL_ERROR."